uri-yanover/4qbits/_posts/2022-05-28-why-leave-a-job-why-take-up-a-job.md

 ## Core strategy
 Murphy's Law is an adage stating that "if anything *can* go wrong, it *will*".
 The uninitiated tend to read that as a drier variant of "life sucks".
 But for us engineers, the phrase means something quite different: "for an outcome to occur robustly, it has to be *driven* directly, rather than as a side effect".

 My livelihood is building organizations out of people, technologies and culture.
 Like a lot of people out there, I tend to measure my career growth via the efficacy of my practice of my art day-to-day and the improvement of my skills over the years.
-I'd like to present my thoughts on how to drive such growth in a principled manner.
+Here, I'd like to present my thoughts on how to drive such growth in a principled manner.

 My core strategy is simple: I try never to "work for an organization", but rather "partner with specific stakeholders".
 I give my partners everything I've got and more; I expect in return that they effectively act to further my well-being.
 If the partner proves unable to do so, whether through inability or neglect, I leave.
 The End.